khoaisohd/saifon/docs/advanced/asset-management.md

 Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` resource

 ## Preloaded resource
-From `hotel-search-form`, users likely navigate to `hotel-search-result`, should we apply `Resource grouping`
+From `hotel-search-form`, users likely navigate to `hotel-search-result`, then we apply `resource grouping`
-And if from `hotel-search-form` user can go to `user preference`, should we `group resource` one more time
+And if from `hotel-search-form` user can go to `user preference`, then we `group resource` one more time
 ...

 Oh, are we going against `lazy loading`?